tomsitter/pytorch-neural-style-transfer/README.md

 # PyTorch Neural Style Transfer
-Command line application to run a neural-style transfer using PyTorch based on this [PyTorch tutorial](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).
+Command line application to run a neural style transfer using PyTorch based on this [PyTorch tutorial](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html).

 Content and Style images must be the same size.
 I have been resizing to 512x512.
 If you do not have a compatible GPU, the images will be automatically resized to 128x128.